 There’s no one definitive answer to the question of what causes eczema, as the condition can be brought on by a variety of factors.

-However, there are some common triggers that have been identified.
+However, some common triggers have been identified.
 These include dry skin, allergies, irritants, stress, and excessive sweating.
 In many cases, eczema is thought to be caused by a combination of these factors.

 For example, someone with dry skin may be more likely to develop eczema if they’re also exposed to irritants or have a family history of the condition.
 While there’s no cure for eczema, understanding your triggers can help you to manage the condition and reduce your risk of flare-ups.
 In addition to that, these home remedies can help you find relief from symptoms.